Fuzzy concept: The categorical status of concepts

+Potential corruption

 Reasoning with fuzzy concepts is often viewed as a kind of "logical corruption" or scientific perversion because, it is claimed, fuzzy reasoning rarely reaches a definite "yes" or a definite "no".
 A clear, precise and logically rigorous conceptualization is no longer a necessary prerequisite, for carrying out a procedure, a project, or an inquiry, since "somewhat vague ideas" can always be accommodated, formalized and programmed with the aid of fuzzy expressions.
 The purist idea is, that either a rule applies, or it does not apply.
 When a rule is said to apply only "to some extent", then in truth the rule does not apply.
-Thus, a compromise with vagueness or indefiniteness is, on this view, effectively a compromise with error - an error of conceptualization, an error in the inferential system, or an error in physically carrying out a task.
+Thus, a compromise with vagueness or indefiniteness is, on this view, effectively a compromise with error — an error of conceptualization, an error in the inferential system, or an error in physically carrying out a task.